GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 description: An overview of the purpose of Chrome Extensions and how they're developed.
 ---

+This page provides a very brief introduction to what extensions are and how you can make a trivial one.

+## About extensions

 Extensions are small software programs that customize the browsing experience.
+They let users tailor Chrome functionality and behavior in many ways, providing things like:

+* Games
+* Productivity tools
+* Web page content enrichment
+* Information aggregation

+These are just a few examples of the many things that extensions can do.
+See the [Chrome Web Store][5] to see thousands of different examples of published extensions.

+### What goes into an extension?

-They enable users to tailor Chrome functionality and behavior to individual needs or preferences.
-They are built on web technologies such as HTML, JavaScript, and CSS.
+Extensions are built on web technologies such as HTML, JavaScript, and CSS.

 An extension must fulfill a [single purpose][1] that is narrowly defined and easy to understand.
 A single extension can include multiple components and a range of functionality, as long as everything